lennyleadership/zhichang/content/docs/01 Interview Experience/24 CGC Chemist_2022/01 Take Home Exam/01_Difficult_people_CGC_2022.md

 ---
 [2022.09.29]
 Option #1
-If both sides are willingly solving the conflict,
+If both sides are willingly solving the conflict, we can solve the conflict.

 A technologist was responsible for VOC analysis at AECL.

 1) (Acknowledge and identify the problems)  The training expectation was not met.
 2) (Listen their feedback.
 Get to know their perspective)  I took a proactive approach seeking his feedback on how I could do differently down the road the next day.
 Luckly enough, he began with providing feedback.
 He preferred a cheatsheet using his own language.
 3) (Maintained the positive working relationship.
 Showed compassion) then telling his struggling in his life.
 We came closer in relationship.
 4) (Create a revised training plan.
 Followed up consistently) The training was successful in the end.
 Job-shadowing.
 5) (Find the positive.
-Motivation, Recognition) Later on, while I looked into performance of each individual technologist, and collected data.
+Motivation, Recognition) Later on, while I looked into performance of each individual technologist, and collected data of working hours in the lab, workload each technologist has done.
 I realized he was the top performer all the time.
 During a performance appraisal in one year, the section head quit the job, he was afraid that the branch manager knew nothing about his performance.
 I sent an email to the branch manager providing data to support that this employee exceeded expectation.
 My voice was heard, and his performance was valued.
 As a result, he changed his behaviours in many ways, such as violation of coffee time policy.
-Afterwards, he showed his support to me while I dealt with the most difficult employee situation.
+Afterwards, he showed his support to me while I dealt with the tough conflict.
 When the section was laid-off, he asked me to become his reference while he was looking for job.
 In this situation, I turned a work conflict to winning a person.

 ---